Fzx-oss/WWLS/README.md

 | --w | 1  | write cost matrices |

 ### Other experiments:
 We also have code for the second and third experiments in the paper in the ''examples'' directory.
-You can use Jupyter notebook/lab to run them.
+You could use Jupyter notebook/lab to run them.

 ```python
 # Experiments to measure maximum performance of graph classification